ubergeek77/Lemmy-Easy-Deploy/ADVANCED_CONFIGURATION.md

 ### Custom Environment Variables

 If you need to specify a certain environment variable for a given service in this deployment, you can define them in any of the below files.
-If one of thoese files exist, they will be passed to each respective service as an `env_file`.
+If one of those files exist, they will be passed to each respective service as an `env_file`.
 This allows you to specify any environment variables you want for any service.
 These files follow the [Docker environment file syntax](https://docs.docker.com/compose/environment-variables/env-file/) (basically just `VAR=VAL`).

 ```
 # Will be loaded by the 'proxy` service (Caddy)